Looking for Something?

 How to make Dutch Oven Pork Roast & Gravy

-Boneless pork roasts and pork tenderloins (you can use either!) are usually around 2 pounds each and are the perfect size for a weeknight dinner at home.
-Typically they end up in the slow cooker, like when we make Sweet Pulled Pork Sliders with Root Beer Sauce or Slow Cooker Pork Carnitas but every so often it’s really nice to have a pork roast with gravy.
+Small pork roasts are the perfect size for a weeknight dinner at home.
+We often throw them in the slow cooker for Sweet Pulled Pork Sliders with Root Beer Sauce or Slow Cooker Pork Carnitas.

 Browned pork roast in a dutch oven.